jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 }
 ```

 This is not an introductory Zig tutorial, so I'm not going to explain this program in gory detail.
-To be honest, I bet you can figure out every line without my commentary - Zig is very readable.
-Hopefully the program comments should help a little bit too.
+To be honest, I bet you can figure it out yourself - Zig is very readable.
+The loop syntax and error handling mechanisms (`try` and `!`) are a bit unusual, but you get used to them.
+Hopefully the comments I put in the code help out too.

 I did want to point out a few things.

 * **Line 21** - The second argument to `createFile` is a struct with default values.
-Even though the default values are what we want, we have to pass something in.
-In this case, an "anonymous struct literal" is what you want.
+Even though the default values are correct, something needs to be passed in.
+Unlike Python, Zig doesn't have optional function arguments.
 * **Line 26,28** - This is how you invoke `transmuteSlice`.
-* **Line 45** - The second and third arguments to `mem.eql` should be slices.
-We're passing in pointers to arrays: `*[80]f32`.
-What gives?
+* **Line 45** - The second and third arguments to `mem.eql` should be slices, but I'm passing in pointers to arrays: `*[80]f32`.
 Pointers to arrays coerce to slices!

 ## Struct Serialization

-After I figured out how to transmute slices to byte slices, I started wondering about structure serialization.
+After I figured out how to transmute slices to byte slices, I started wondering about struct serialization.
 How could I turn a struct I define into a byte slice?
 One option is to instantiate the struct, put it in a slice, and just use the `transmuteSlice` function.
 Meh.
 Too much work.
 Here's a better solution:

 ```zig
 fn transmutePtr(comptime T: type, x: *T) []u8 {